Ranjith (director): Early life

-Ranjith was born in Balussery in Kozhikode, Kerala.
-He graduated from the School of Drama and Fine Arts, Thrissur, in 1985.
+Ranjith was born at Balussery in the Kozhikode district of Kerala.
+He then graduated from the School of Drama and Fine Arts, Thrissur.

 Career

 1987 to 1992: Early career

 Ranjith's entry into Mollywood was accidental, he was inspired by his friend, the late film producer and director Alex I. Kadavil, in whose residence he had stayed for his debut in the film industry.
 In 1987, he made his debut as a writer in Oru Maymasa Pulariyil, produced by Alex I. Kadavil and directed by V. R. Gopinath.
 In 1988, Ranjith made his formal entry into the film world by writing the story for Orkkapurathu, an adventure film directed by Kamal, with Mohanlal in the lead role.
 The immediate success of Orkkapurathu brought Ranjith several opportunities to work in films.
 In the late 1980s and early 1990s, Ranjith wrote scripts for several small budget films, mainly for Kamal, including Peruvannapurathe Visheshangal (1989), Pradeshika Varthakal (1989) and Pookkalam Varavayi (1991).

 Another director with whom Ranjith worked during this period was Viji Thampi.
 This team released Witness (1988), Nanma Niranjavan Sreenivasan (1990), Nagarangalil Chennu Raparkam (1989) and Kaalalpada (1990), all with Jayaram in the lead role.
 In 1992, he wrote Neelagiri for I. V. Sasi, which underperformed at the box office.
 This was followed by Johnnie Walker, directed by Jayaraj, which was noted for its different filmmaking style and was a commercial success at the box office.